 Everyone wants to solve the “multi-channel” puzzle: Which channels of company-consumer communication are important and where should companies invest their time and energy?
 That’s THE question in our industry.
 As you can above, the case is strong that the phone channel remains essential to an effective customer service operation.

 What should companies do to maintain the quality of that channel, while keeping up in this multi-channel era?
-The best advice is to build a habit of watching your customers, competitors and leading companies for new communication channels, assessing the fit with your business, and constantly experimenting to see what works.
+The best advice is to build a habit of watching your customers, competitors and leading companies for new communication channels, assessing the fit with your business, and constantly experimenting to see what work.